+Lewis is the Managing Editor of Scholarly Resources and Publications at the Kentucky Historical Society.
+As such, he is Editor of the Register of the Kentucky Historical Society and Project Director of CWGK.
 A 2012 recipient of a Ph.D. in History from the University of Kentucky, Lewis joined CWGK in May 2012.
 Lewis is a specialist in Civil War-era Kentucky.
-He is the author of For Slavery and Union: Benjamin Buckner and Kentucky Loyalties in the Civil War (Kentucky, 2015) and of essays in Civil War History and the Register of the Kentucky Historical Society.
+He is the author of For Slavery and Union: Benjamin Buckner and Kentucky Loyalties in the Civil War (Kentucky, 2015) and of essays in Civil War History and the Register.
 Lewis is a seasoned public historian, having worked for the National Park Service at Chickamauga & Chattanooga National Military Park.
 While at KHS, he helped develop the new KHS HistoryMobile Civil War exhibit.
-To hear more about Lewis’s work on slavery, politics, and Civil War Kentucky—along with some inside information about the CWGK project—listen to his recent interviews on The Rogue Historian, Civil War Talk Radio, WEKU’s “Eastern Standard,” and “Office Hours.”
+More information about Lewis’s work on slavery, politics, and Civil War Kentucky—along with some inside information about the CWGK project—can be heard in recent interviews on The Rogue Historian and Civil War Talk Radio.

 Whitney R. Smith, M.A.